johnballantyne/qbws/docs/qbws-api.md

 Fetches the wsdl file; address location is changed if set in config.

 **Kind**: global function
-**Summary**: If needed, set `&#x27;wsdlAddress&#x27;` within config to build a correct wsdl file.
-This is likely unecessary if you&#x27;re not connecting to your web service with a client other than the QuickBooks Web Connector.
-The Web Connector doesn&#x27;t seem to care if the address location is incorrect, but connecting using a client created with the soap package does.
+**Summary**: If needed, set `'wsdlAddress'` within config to build a correct wsdl file.
+This is likely unecessary if you're not connecting to your web service with a client other than the QuickBooks Web Connector.
+The Web Connector doesn't seem to care if the address location is incorrect, but connecting using a client created with the soap package does.
 **Returns**: <code>String</code> - The wsdl file.